-- Assess international business compliance requirements - 1.1 Access and interpret current, relevant international legal obligations - 1.2 Access and interpret current international business ethical practices with regard to international business. - 1.3 Gather information that will assist in the assessment of a potential or possible breach in international business practices. - 1.4 Review performance data within all areas of the business to identify compliance issues relating to international business activity. - 1.5 Identify and analyse trends and developments having an impact on international business activity for their potential on impact on future compliance with ethics and legislation. - 2.
-Review noncompliant - 2.1 Gather information that assists in the assessment of noncompliance from advisory materials, stakeholders and international business practices and propose resolution strategies workplace documents and record according to organisational policies and procedures.
+- 1.1 Access and interpret current, relevant international legal obligations. - 1.2 Access and interpret current international business ethical practices with regard to international business. - 1.3 Gather information that will assist in the assessment of a potential or possible breach in international business practices. - 1.4 Review performance data within all areas of the business to identify compliance issues relating to international business activity. - 1.5 Identify and analyse trends and developments having an impact on international business activity for their potential on impact on future compliance with ethics and legislation. - 2.1 Gather information that assists in the assessment of non-compliance from advisory materials, stakeholders and workplace documents and record according to organisational policies and procedures. - 2.2 Review information against international business ethical and legislative requirements to assess non-compliance - 2.3 Following consultation with relevant personnel, assess and prioritise urgency of non-compliance to international business issues to enable timely and effective action.

-- 2.2 Review information and compare to international business ethical and legislative requirements to assess non-compliance. - 2.3 Following consultation with relevant personnel, assess and prioritise urgency of non-compliance to international business issues to enable timely and effective action. - 2.4 Propose strategies for resolving non-compliant factors of international business practices according to organisational procedures. - 2.5 Complete reports and records and process according to organisational and legislative requirements. - Implement practices that facilitate compliance with international business ethics and legislation - 3.1 Communicate compliance requirements of international business practices to relevant personnel to confirm understanding and ensure consistency of interpretation and application. - 3.2 Convey potential consequences of non-compliance with international business practices ethics and legislation using language and examples suited to individual needs. - 3.3 Identify practices that may contribute to non-compliance and facilitate the implementation of compliance measures.
+- 2.4 Propose strategies for resolving non-compliant factors of international business practices according to organisational procedures. - 2.5 Complete and process reports and records according to organisational and legislative requirements. - Implement practices that facilitate compliance with international business ethics and legislation - 3.1 Communicate compliance requirements of international business practices to relevant personnel to confirm understanding and ensure consistency of interpretation and application. - 3.2 Convey potential consequences of non-compliance with international business practices ethics and legislation using language and examples suited to individual needs. - 3.3 Identify practices that may contribute to non-compliance and facilitate the implementation of compliance measures.